Photo credit: isaac-moore-F_ah6ZkCdug-Unsplash

 Want to Help Your Senior Dog Stay Healthy?

 To keep your senior dog in good shape, serving nutritious meals should be one of your top priorities.
-With your aging dog’s many health concerns, we understand that it is not easy to plan a meal that is formulated to address its health issues.
-That being said, allow us to give you tips on different ways to feed your senior dog nutritional meals.
+With your aging dog’s many health concerns, we understand that it is not easy to plan a meal formulated to address its health issues.
+Let us give you tips on different ways to feed your senior dog nutritional meals.

 Nourishing Foods for Senior Dogs:

 Just like us, dogs’ cognitive function deteriorates with age.
 Sadly, this can also compromise the other systems in their bodies.

 But, by feeding your senior dog meals high in omega-3 fatty acids like EPA and DHA, you are providing your dog with much-needed brain food.

 Also, antioxidants help maintain a healthy cognitive function and reduce inflammation in older dogs.

 Antioxidants are found in fruits and veggies such as dark leafy vegetables, broccoli, tomatoes, and berries.
 At the same time, salmon and trout are rich in omega-3 fatty acids.